 Contests & Issues Audited

 For a percentage-based audit, the statute requires the Secretary of State to specify minimum accuracy rates below which an audit will escalate.
-Under the procedures in place as of September 2020 (which could be revised at any time), “A county is required to escalate an audit if its accuracy rate is less than 99.5% in a contest with a certified margin that is at least 1%…or less than 99.8% in a contest with a certified margin that is smaller than 1%.
+Under the procedures in place as of February 2022 (which could be revised at any time), “A county must escalate the audit if its accuracy rate is less than 99.5% in a contest with a certified margin that is at least 1%…or less than 99.8% in a contest with a certified margin that is smaller than 1%.
 Escalation entails drawing a second random sample of at least 5% of votes cast, selected from units that were not audited in the original sample….
 If, after the second round of auditing, the accuracy rate from the two samples is below 99.5%, the county shall investigate the cause of the discrepancy and report its findings to the Secretary of State’s Office….
 In such cases, the Secretary of State’s Office may require a 100% hand-count.”
 A risk-limiting audit must continue until it attains the risk limit or escalates to a full hand count.

 For recount laws, see Citizens for Election Integrity Minnesota website

 Because the audit can lead to a full hand count, we categorize it as concluding before results are finalized.
-However, the expansive timeline permits audits of presidential audits to be completed after the current “safe harbor” deadline that determine presidential electors.
+However, the expansive timeline permits audits of presidential audits to be completed after the current “safe harbor” deadline that determines presidential electors.

 Binding On Official Outcomes